BT

 • Technologies and tools discussed in the article

-• Any case studies and uses cases you may cover
+• Any case studies and use cases covered in the article?

 • A brief (one paragraph) biography

-• Author contact information.
+• Author contact information - email address.
 InfoQ would have to be in direct contact with the authors, as we don't publish content on someone’s behalf without their written confirmation first.

 Once we receive your proposal, we'll review it and provide feedback on its suitability for InfoQ's audience.